hazelcast/hazelcast/site/docs/sql/ddl.md

 - `mapping_name`: an SQL identifier that identifies the mapping in SQL queries

+- `external_mapping_name`: an optional SQL identifier that identifies the object in the external system.
+For example, for Kafka connector it's the topic name, for IMap connector the map name.
+By default, it's equal to the mapping name.
+Moreover, some connectors might choose to ignore it (i.e. file connector).

 - `column_name`, `column_type`: the name and type of the column.
 For the list of supported types see the Hazelcast IMDG Reference Manual.

-- `external_name`: the optional external name of a column.
+- `external_column_name`: the optional external name of a column.
 If omitted, Jet will generally assume it's equal to `column_name`, but a given connector can implement specific rules.
 For example, the key-value connectors such as IMap or Kafka assume the column to refer to a field in the value part of a message, except for the special names `__key` and `this` (referring to the key and the value, respectively).
 See the connector specification for details.

 - `type_identifier`: the connector type.

 - `option_name`, `option_value`: a connector-specific option.
 For a list
   of possible options, check out the connector javadoc.
 The `option_name` and `option_value` are string literals and must be enclosed in apostrophes.
-The `objectName` option is common for all
-  connectors: it's the name of the object in the external system.
-By default, it's equal to the mapping name.

 #### Auto-resolving of Columns and Options